This articles describes the “three pillars of learning”.

 - Scientific method: to properly structure the collection of data.
 Knowledge of the scientific method also improves critical thinking, as well as supporting the critical analysis of other people’s work

 - Analysis: reflecting, and seeking to make sense of experiences and science

-- Critical thinking: a meta-analysis.
+- Critical thinking: a meta-level analysis (analysis of analysis).
 It looks for holes in the data, possible blind spots, biases, personal biases, what data sets to prioritize, and keeps the three pillars in balance.
-It’s also the “watchdog” of analysis, making sure analysis remains grounded in experience and science and doesn’t wander off to create systems and theories based on thought processes alone (pies in the skies)
+It’s also the “watchdog” of analysis, making sure analysis remains logical as well as grounded in experience, science, and doesn’t wander off to create systems and theories based on thought processes alone (which is the philosopher approach / pies in the skies)